AlissaBonetti/Tindog-Startup/README.md

 # Tindog-Startup
-Using a combination of Bootstrap and Media Query to make it responsive.
+Practice from Angela Yu at AppBrewery using a combination of Bootstrap and Media Query to make it responsive.